Clifton, York: Community

-The City of York General Hospital started to be built by the city corporation in 1938, but was suspended during the war.
-The building, comprising half of the intended scheme and costing about £100,000, was opened in 1941 and stood between Huntington Road and Haxby Road.
+The City of York General Hospital was built by the city corporation in 1938, but was work suspended during the war.
+The building, comprising half of the intended scheme cost about £100,000, it was opened in 1941 between Huntington Road and Haxby Road.
 The hospital was next to the Grange and shared facilities, including the nurses' home.
 The hospital was expanded and renamed York District Hospital in 1977 and from 2010 is now known as The York Hospital.

-Clifton was also the home of the North Riding Lunatic Asylum which joined the National Health Service as Clifton Hospital in 1948 but closed in 1994.
+The North Riding Lunatic Asylum joined the National Health Service as Clifton Hospital in 1948 but closed in 1994.

 Clifton Cinema was built for Mr J Prendergast and Mr Mawson to the designs of Frederick Dyer.
-It is of Georgian style and the designers were also responsible for the Rialto Cinema, now a Bingo Hall, on the other side of the city in Fishergate.
+It is of Georgian style and the designers were responsible for the Rialto Cinema, now a bingo hall, in Fishergate.
 The Clifton opened on 17 November 1937 with the film “Edge of the World” starring John Laurie, Finlay Currie and Campbell Robson, directed by Michael Powell.
-It seated 1,150 in the stalls and balcony.
-Despite the relatively small size of the cinema, it was equipped with a two manual Compton organ, first played in 1938 but removed in the early 1960s.
-The Clifton survived longer than many of York's cinemas, but finally closed on 17 October 1964 with the final film being Valley of the Eagle.
-As of 2010, it is the home of Clifton Bingo and Social Club, but very little change has been made to the building.
+The cinema seated 1,150 in the stalls and balcony.
+It was equipped with a two manual Compton organ, first played in 1938 but removed in the early 1960s.
+The Clifton survived longer than many of York's cinemas, but closed on 17 October 1964 with the final film being Valley of the Eagle.
+As of 2010, it is the home of Clifton Bingo and Social Club.